semaphore-protocol/semaphore/docs/versioned_docs/version-V2/what-is-semaphore.md

 ## About the code

-The core of the protocol is in the [circuit logic](https://github.com/appliedzkp/semaphore/tree/main/circuits/scheme.png), however
+The core of the protocol is in the [circuit logic](https://github.com/appliedzkp/semaphore/tree/main/circuits/scheme.png).
+However
 Semaphore also provides [Solidity contracts](https://github.com/appliedzkp/semaphore/tree/main/contracts) and [JavaScript libraries](https://github.com/appliedzkp/zk-kit) (i.e. `@zk-kit/identity` and `@zk-kit/protocols`) to make
 the steps for offchain proof creation and onchain verification simpler.